-With my tummy now full with amazing food I caught the tube to convent garden to try pointe shoes at Freed of London.
-The freed ladies where absolutely brilliant and tailed a shoe uniquely to my foot.
+With my tummy now full with amazing food I caught the tube to Covent Garden to try pointe shoes at Freed of London.
+The freed ladies were absolutely brilliant and tailed a shoe uniquely to my foot.
 As you know I was wearing Energetiks pointes shoes, that I still adore!
 However with dancing in Europe I run into difficulties with continuous posting issues (that were definitely out of Energetiks control) and in a time of desperation I began to wear Wearmoi that I must admit enjoy wearing too!

 When looking for my accommodation I wasn’t too fussed about the visuals, but wanted a flat that had good reviews and mostly importantly clean.
 I really loved the inventive quirkiness of this flat and my stay here truly made me feel like a Londoner.

 Wholefoods/ Planet Organic